 - Credit doesn’t expire until 420 days of non-activity (so just use it at least once a year)

-- Reports of reliability issues
+- Reports of reliability issues (not receiving calls or SMS, data not working)

 - Reports of it taking a long time to get working service when arriving in a new country